-It’s Christmas Eve and three homeless friends have experienced their own Christmas miracle: while rummaging in a dump for food, they discover a newborn baby.
+It's Christmas Eve and three homeless friends have experienced their own Christmas miracle: while rummaging in a dump for a Christmas present, they discover a newborn baby.
 Despite having nothing, the three take the baby in and name her Kiyoko, meaning Pure One.

 They embark in search of Kiyoko's mother, based on the little they know about her from her meager belongings.
 But the night is young, and the city is vast.
 Before they know it, these three become entangled in a series of events including kidnapping, death, and a mysterious red envelope.